 Let's move this industry forward.
 Help me get the word out:

-A new experience, giving the bride the ability to create her own look with personality, intention, and individual style.
+A new experience, giving you the ability to create her own look with personality, intention, and individual style.